 Off-peak train tickets

-Off-peak train tickets can only be used at certain times of the day.
-These travelling times tend to vary considerably depending on the journey you're making, even within the same areas of the country and with the same train companies, so it's always worth checking when these type of tickets are valid.
+Off-peak train tickets can be used only at certain times of day.
+These travelling times tend to vary considerably depending on the journey you're making, even within the same areas of the country and with the same train companies, so it's always worth checking when off-peak tickets are valid.